Classify Amazon reviews into positive and negative using OpenNN

 TestingAnalysis testing_analysis(&neural_network, &data_set);

-and perform the testing, in our case we use binary classification tests
+and perform the testing.
+In our case, we use binary classification tests

 testing_analysis.print_binary_classification_tests();